DJCrossman/DJCrossman/README.md

 # Hello there ![wave](https://github.com/DJCrossman/README.md/assets/3226939/43f65016-3466-47a7-883e-68aede141fa6)

-My name is David Crossman, and I am the CTO of [Citrus 🍊](https://www.citruscamps.com).
+My name is David Crossman, I co-founded [Citrus 🍊](https://www.citruscamps.com), and am enjoying my time tapping on my keyboard at [Sticker Mule 🦄](https://www.stickermule.com/).
 I love building products that make an impact and make a difference in the world.
 I also lead things at [HackRegina 👨‍💻](https://www.hackregina.com), where we aim to create a strong community through meetups, hackathons and our open Slack channel.
 I enjoy community participation and am open to mentoring new developers.

 [![Website](https://img.shields.io/badge/-Website-blue)](https://www.crossman.io)